laravel/docs/artisan.md

     $name = $this->anticipate('What is your name?', ['Taylor', 'Dayle']);

-Alternatively, you may pass a Closure as the second argument to the `anticipate` method.
-The Closure will be called each time the user types an input character.
-The Closure should accept a string parameter containing the user's input so far, and return an array of options for auto-completion:
+Alternatively, you may pass a closure as the second argument to the `anticipate` method.
+The closure will be called each time the user types an input character.
+The closure should accept a string parameter containing the user's input so far, and return an array of options for auto-completion:

     $name = $this->anticipate('What is your name?', function ($input) {
         // Return auto-completion options...